robioreefeco/Fish_MPAs_FEs_Comparisons/README.md

 Contents data/: Contains the raw data used in the study. code/: Includes scripts and code used for data analysis, simulations, and generating figures. results/: Contains output files, including figures and tables generated during the analysis. supplementary_material/: Additional documents and files supporting the paper.

-How to Use

-Data: The data/ directory contains the raw data used in the study.
-Please refer to the paper for details on data sources and formats.

-Code: The code/ directory includes scripts used for data processing, analysis, and figure generation.
-Each script is appropriately named for easy identification.

-Results: The results/ directory holds output files, including figures and tables generated during the analysis.
-These files are organized by figure or table number.

-Supplementary Material: The supplementary_material/ directory contains additional documents and files that support the paper.
-This may include supplementary figures, data dictionaries, or extended analyses.